WonderBattle/DAT250-Assigment5/project-report.md

 ```bash
 redis-cli PING
 ```

 Expected response: `PONG`.

 ---

+### 3. **Synchronizing Cache and Database**

+**Problem**: After introducing Redis as a cache for poll results, new votes were correctly stored in the database but not reflected in Redis.

+**Solution**: Updated the `PollManager` so that every time a vote is registered, the corresponding Redis hash is incremented using `HINCRBY`.
+This ensures that Redis and the relational database stay consistent.

+---

+### 4. **Interpreting Cache vs. Database Results**

+**Problem**: At first it was not clear how to verify if the cache was being used instead of the database aggregation query.

+**Solution**: We confirmed cache usage by:

+* Checking `redis-cli` directly with `HGETALL poll:<id>:votes` to see updated counts.
+* Comparing responses from `/polls/{id}/results` before and after caching logic.

+If Redis contained the key, the endpoint returned results immediately; if not, the backend fell back to the database query and populated Redis for subsequent requests.

+---

 ## Changes made to the base project

 * Added **Jedis dependency** to `build.gradle` for Redis integration.
-* Created a new test class `RedisUseCaseTests` under `src/test/java/no/ntnu/dat250/expass5/`.
-* This class replicates the CLI Redis operations for Use Case 1 (tracking logged-in users) and Use Case 2 (poll vote counts).
+* Created a new test class `RedisUseCaseTests` under `src/test/java/com/Assigment5/DAT250Assigment5`.
+This class replicates the CLI Redis operations for Use Case 1 (tracking logged-in users) and Use Case 2 (poll vote counts).

-No changes were required in the existing poll application source code yet, since this step focuses only on testing Redis basics.
+* Extended the `PollManager` with:

+    * Methods to update Redis whenever a vote is cast.
+    * Methods to fetch poll results from Redis if available, otherwise compute from the database and then store them in Redis.
+* Created a new REST controller endpoint `/polls/{id}/results` that retrieves cached results (if present) or falls back to the database.

 ---